sonic-net/DASH/documentation/general/design/dash-handling-fragmented-packets.md

-    - Fortunately, as everything coming/going between VMs is **encapsulated within VXLAN** or methods, **out of order packets are unlikely (and again, they need to be dropped)** as switches/routers do not mis-order frames of a single L4 flow.
+    - Fortunately, as everything coming/going between VMs is **encapsulated within VXLAN** or methods, **out of order packets are unlikely (and again, they need to be dropped)** as switches/routers do not misorder frames of a single L4 flow.
     - The encapsulated packet will look like a **single L4 flow** to a router/switch.
     - > **Also, to be clear, Azure does not support out-of-order packets.
 They